Encodability Criteria for Quantum Based Systems: Encoding Quantum Based Systems

 \end{exa}

-The encoding $ \cqpEnc{\cdot} $ in Definition~\ref{def:encCQP} emulates a source term step by exactly one step on the target, except for source term steps on \cqpPermRule that are not emulated at all.
-Steps on \cqpPermRule are necessary in \CQP and \CQPM, because they assume that unitary transformations and measurement is always applied to the first $ r $ qubits.
-With \cqpPermRule the quantum register is permuted to bring the relevant qubits to the front.
-In \qCCS this is not necessary, since the application of transformations (super-operators) allows to directly specify the relevant qubits as parameter of the transformation.
-Lemma~\ref{lemma:pre} captures this observation, by showing that the translation of source term steps on \cqpPermRule are indistinguishable in the target modulo $ \preceq $.
+The encoding $ \Enc{\cdot} $ in Definition~\ref{def:encoding} emulates a source term step by exactly one step on the target, except for source term steps on \ruleRPermCQS that are not emulated at all.
+Steps on \ruleRPermCQS are necessary in \CQP and \CQS, because they assume that unitary transformations and measurement is always applied to the first $ r $ qubits.
+With \ruleRPermCQS the quantum register is permuted to bring the relevant qubits to the front.
+In \OQS this is not necessary.
+Lemma~\ref{lem:permutation} captures this observation, by showing that the translation of source term steps on \ruleRPermCQS are indistinguishable in the target modulo $ \preceq $.

-\begin{lem} If $S \step S'$ is by \cqpPermRule, then $\cqpEnc{S} \preceq \cqpEnc{S'}$ and $ \cqpEnc{S'} \preceq \cqpEnc{S} $. \end{lem}
+\begin{lem} If $ S \step S' $ is by \ruleRPermCQS, then $ \Enc{S} \preceq \Enc{S'} $ and $ \Enc{S'} \preceq \Enc{S} $. \end{lem}

-\begin{proof} Since $ S \step S' $ is by \cqpPermRule, there are $ q_0, \ldots, q_{n - 1}, \psi, \phi, P, \pi $, and $ \Pi $ such that:
+\begin{proof} Since $ S \step S' $ is by \ruleRPermCQS, there are $ q_0, \ldots, q_{n - 1}, \psi, \phi, P, \pi $, and $ \Pi $ such that:

-Let $ \qubit{\psi'} = \Pi\qubit{\psi} $ be the state that results from applying the unitary transformation $ \Pi $.
-Then $ \cqpEnc{S} = \qccsConf{\qccsRestrict{\cqpEnc{P}}{\phi}}{\rho} $ with $ \rho = \outerProd{\psi}{\psi} $ and $ \cqpEnc{S'} = \qccsConf{\qccsRestrict{\cqpEnc{P\pi}}{\phi}}{\rho'} $ with $ \rho' = \outerProd{\psi'}{\psi'} $.
-Note that, $ \Pi_{q_0, \ldots, q_{n - 1}}(\rho) = \rho' $, where $ \qccsOp{\Pi}{q_0, \ldots, q_{n - 1}} $ is the super-operator obtained from the unitary transformation $ \Pi $.
-By Lemma~\ref{lem:qubitInvariance}, $ \cqpEnc{S'} = \qccsConf{\qccsRestrict{\cqpEnc{P\pi}}{\phi}}{\rho'} = \qccsConf{\qccsRestrict{{\left( \cqpEnc{P}\pi \right)}}{\phi}}{\rho'} $.
-Since \qCCS-terms such as $ \qccsRestrict{\cqpEnc{P}}{\phi} $ and $ \qccsRestrict{{\left( \cqpEnc{P}\pi \right)}}{\phi} $ do not address qubits by their position in the density matrix but their name, $ \mathcal{R} = \left\lbrace \left( \qccsConf{Q}{\rho_Q}, \qccsConf{Q\pi}{\rho_Q'} \right) \mid \Pi_{q_0, \ldots, q_{n - 1}}(\rho_Q) = \rho_Q' \right\rbrace $ is a bisimulation and thus $ \mathcal{R} $ as well as $ \mathcal{R}^{-1} $ are correspondence simulations.
-Then $ \cqpEnc{S} \preceq \cqpEnc{S'} $ and $ \cqpEnc{S'} \preceq \cqpEnc{S} $. \end{proof}
+Let $ \Ket{\psi'} = \Pi\Ket{\psi} $ be the state that results from applying the unitary transformation $ \Pi $.
+Then $ \Enc{S} = \ConfigOQS{\ResOQS{\Enc{P}}{\phi}}{\rho} $ with $ \rho = \OuterProduct{\psi}{\psi} $ and $ \Enc{S'} = \ConfigOQS{\ResOQS{\Enc{P\pi}}{\phi}}{\rho'} $ with $ \rho' = \OuterProduct{\psi'}{\psi'} $.
+Note that, $ \Pi_{q_0, \ldots, q_{n - 1}}(\rho) = \rho' $, where $ \Pi\List{q_0, \ldots, q_{n - 1}} $ is the super-operator obtained from the unitary transformation $ \Pi $.
+By Lemma~\ref{lem:qubitInvariance}, $ \Enc{S'} = \ConfigOQS{\ResOQS{\Enc{P\pi}}{\phi}}{\rho'} = \ConfigOQS{\ResOQS{{\left( \Enc{P}\pi \right)}}{\phi}}{\rho'} $.
+Since \OQS-terms such as $ \ResOQS{\Enc{P}}{\phi} $ and $ \ResOQS{{\left( \Enc{P}\pi \right)}}{\phi} $ do not address qubits by their position in the density matrix but their name, $ \mathcal{R} = \left\lbrace \left( \ConfigOQS{Q}{\rho_Q}, \ConfigOQS{Q\pi}{\rho_Q'} \right) \mid \Pi_{q_0, \ldots, q_{n - 1}}(\rho_Q) = \rho_Q' \right\rbrace $ is a bisimulation and thus $ \mathcal{R} $ as well as $ \mathcal{R}^{-1} $ are correspondence simulations.
+Then $ \Enc{S} \preceq \Enc{S'} $ and $ \Enc{S'} \preceq \Enc{S} $. \end{proof}